April 12, 2006

 February 24, 2006

-[Lexington, Kentucky] - How will Avian influenza continue to affect the poultry industry?
-Why are we using nutritional concepts from the 60's and 70's with 21st century genetics?
-What are latest mineral requirements?
-These questions and more will be addressed at Alltech's 22nd International Feed Industry Symposium on April 23-26, 2006.
-The event brings scientists and decision-makers from all over the world to Lexington, Kentucky, USA, to discuss the latest advances in animal feeding programs and their impact on animal and human health.
+[Lexington, Kentucky] - Can nutrition and management alleviate low fertility in high yielding dairy cows?
+If the underlying principles of nutrition, reproduction and management are integrated accordingly, what affect will this have on dairy cows?
+These questions and more will be discussed at Alltech's 22nd International Feed Industry Symposium on April 23-26, 2006.?
+The event brings scientists and decision-makers from all over the world to Lexington, Kentucky, USA, to discuss the latest advances in animal feeding programs and their impact on animal and human health.?